 Ever feel like your internet slows down after connecting to a VPN?
 You’re not alone.
 In fact, even the fastest VPNs introduce a latency of 5.4 milliseconds.
 While VPNs offer valuable security and privacy benefits, they can cause lag and hinder online activities, like gaming, streaming, and videoconferencing.

-So, it’s confirmed that connecting to a VPN will cut down the speed.
+So, it’s confirmed that connecting to a VPN provider will cut down the speed.
 Many are unaware of how to reduce VPN latency.

 This article will equip you with 11 proven methods to minimize VPN latency and reclaim your online speed.
 By following these simple steps, you can experience smoother gameplay, faster download speed, and uninterrupted video calls while still enjoying the security of a VPN.